viniciusmtsantos/viniciusmtsantos/README.md

 Trainee Software Developer
 -----------------------------

-I am a 23 year old developer and discovered the world of codes in my last year of Civil Engineering and at that moment I saw how incredible it was to solve deep problems using cutting edge technology.
+I am a 23 year old developer and discovered the world of codes in my last year of Civil Engineering Degree.
+Something I love about engineering is problem solving and in software development have the opportunity to solve these deep problems using technology.

-My main focus now is to understand in general what the world of technology has to offer in the job market.
-Now, I'm learning Go Lang, Docker and Javascript programming language.
+I'm still enthusiastically grabbing onto any programming languages, frameworks, or principles I can integrate into my prior knowledge of coding.

 * 🌍  I'm based in Pouso Alegre, Brazil
 * ✉️  You can contact me at [vinicius.santosmatheus1@gmail.com](mailto:vinicius.santosmatheus1@gmail.com)